trinker/reports/vignettes/reports_vignette.md

 <hr>

 This <a href="#tab">table </a> lists the HTML functions and the HTML tag types produced.
-Click on the left column function names to see a demonstation of its use.
+Click on the left column function names to see a demonstration of its use.
 </br></br>

 <TABLE id="tab" border=1>